SimonPfeifer/Triangulate/README.md

 ```

 ### Usage
-The easiest way is to use the comman line function with the default values:
+The easiest way is to use the command line function with the default values:
 ```
 python ./triangulate/main.py -i ./example/colour.jpg -o ./example/test.jpg
 ```